rdiff-backup/rdiff-backup/README.md

 signature to a new file, and applying the delta to regenerate the new file given the old file.

+librsync is used by: Dropbox, rdiff-backup, duplicity, and others.
+If you use it, please let me know.

 ## What librsync is not

 1. librsync does not implement the rsync wire protocol.
 If you want to talk to